Prepaid Payday Debit Cards

-After you successfully repay your personal loan of between $150 and $4,000 with 360 Cash Loans, you will be issued a Financier Debit Card.
-This card gives you access to any subsequent loans you take out and is also attached to a personal bank account.
-Its features include::
+After someone successfully repays their personal loan of between $150 and $4,000 with 360 Cash Loans, they will be issued a Financier Debit Card.
+This card gives customers access to any subsequent loans they take out and is also attached to a personal bank account.

-- Receive any further approved loans instantly on your card and access them via an ATM (urgent loans transferred into bank accounts attract fees, loans transferred into Financer Cards do not)
+- Receive any further approved loans instantly on their card and access them via an ATM (urgent loans transferred into bank accounts attract fees, loans transferred into Financer Cards do not)

-- Check your balance, transaction history and check/change your personal details
+- Check their balance, transaction history and check/change their personal details

-- Use your card anywhere prepaid Visa cards are accepted including online, in-store and over the phone
+- Use their card anywhere prepaid Visa cards are accepted including online, in-store and over the phone

-- BPAY and transfer your own funds onto the card for convenient use
+- BPAY and transfer their own funds onto the card

 Use the table below to compare fees, charges, load amounts and ATM fees.

-How do these compare to bank prepaid cards?
+How do payday debit cards compare to bank prepaid cards?

-There are a few key differences with overdrafts that you should be aware of.
+There are a few key differences with overdrafts that customers should be aware of.
 The first is that they are a revolving line of credit, so there is no repayment date.
-While this can seem flexible and convenient compared to the short repayment terms on payday loans, remember that having no set term can encourage you to extend your repayments and see you paying more interest.
+While this can seem flexible and convenient compared to the short repayment terms on payday loans, remember that having no set term can encourage customers to extend their repayments and see them paying more interest.

-The interest on overdrafts is charged at an annual rate rather than a monthly rate, as is the case with payday loans, and you will only be charged interest when you start using the facility.
-Your overdraft will be attached to your transaction account.
+The interest on overdrafts is charged at an annual rate rather than a monthly rate, as is the case with payday loans, and customers will only be charged interest when they start using the facility.
+Overdrafts will be attached to a customer's transaction account.

 So why not get an overdraft?

 Overdrafts are an option for borrowers to consider, although the eligibility criteria aren't as lenient.
-Banks need to know you will be able to pay the overdraft back so your credit history, income and transaction history will be considered.
-Your options will be limited, because if you have bad credit or are on a lower income, banks will want you to have a history with them they can use to verify you, so you will need to apply with a bank you already have an account with.
+Banks need to know that their customers will be able to pay the overdraft back so their credit history, income and transaction history will be considered.
+Customer options will be limited, because if someone has bad credit or are on a lower income, banks will want them to have a history with them they can use to verify them, so customers will need to apply with a bank they already have an account with.

 Are payday debit cards the next "bad credit" credit cards?